chibiboba/JS-202/My Notes/Lesson 5 Notes.md

 ![size and maxlength attributes](https://d3jtzah944tvom.cloudfront.net/202/images/lesson_5/input-attributes-04.png)

-`size` is an *approximation* for the width of the input box.
-The HTML5 standard requires that "the user agent should ensure that at least that many characters are visible"; in practice, you may see both more and fewer characters displayed.
-The CSS `width` overrides the `size` attribute in CSS-enabled browsers.

-HTML5 also supports a `minlength` attribute, but support for this attribute is inadequate at the time of this writing.

 ### The `placeholder` Attribute

-The `placeholder` attribute lets you display some text when a field is empty to help describe the expected input; it applies to most of the text-based `input` types.
-Most browsers display `placeholder` text using a grayed-out format, and they erase the placeholder text as soon as you start typing:
+- The `placeholder` attribute lets you display some text when a field is empty to help describe the expected input; it applies to most of the text-based `input` types.

-Copy Code
+- Most browsers display `placeholder` text using a grayed-out format, and they erase the placeholder text as soon as you start typing:

 ```html
 <form action="#" method="post">